wtclarke/fsl_mrs/docs/user_docs/processing.rst

 MRSI comprises an “image” of spectroscopy data, each voxel contains time or frequency domain data.
 MRSI data will require reconstruction from the raw (k-space) data collected by the scanner.
 This may be carried out either online (on the scanner) or offline.
 Typically, this reconstruction incorporates some of the steps described above for SVS data (e.g. coil combination or averaging).
 Other steps used for SVS processing would not be commonly used for MRSI data (e.g. bad average removal).
 However, the majority of the fsl_mrs_proc commands can be run on MRSI data stored in NIfTI format where the processing will be applied independently per-voxel.

-Due to the complexity and specialism of MRSI reconstruction FSL-MRS does not provide MRSI reconstruction.
-Nor do we advise application of pre-processing beyond that the data should be coil-combined and repetitions averaged before fitting.
+Due to the complexity and specialism of MRSI reconstruction FSL-MRS does not provide MRSI reconstruction tools.
+For preprocessing we advise that the data should be coil-combined and repetitions averaged before fitting.
+In addition we provide a few specific preprocessing tools for MRSI: inter voxel alignment, phase correction, and lipid removal.

 fsl_mrs_proc